GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Numerical Experiments

 \subsection{Comparison with MS-TCN}

-To demonstrate the flexible integration of our DevLSTM temporal module with various GCN modules in a plug-and-play fashion, we employ the adaptive graph convolution (AGC) graph in 2S-AGCN~\cite{shi2019two} and a fixed graph without learnable parameters, respectively as an additional GCN module backbone in our network.
-In addition, we compare our DevLSTM with multi-scale temporal convolution network (MS-TCN) used in \cite{chen2021channel} across the different GCN backbones.
-Table~\ref{2s_agcn_ablation} illustrates that the proposed DevLSTM module consistently outperforms MS-TCN with different GCN backbones by a large margin, indicating that our designed temporal module is effective in enhancing various GCN backbones.
+To demonstrate the flexible integration of our DevLSTM temporal module with various GCN modules in a plug-and-play fashion, we employ the adaptive graph convolution (AGC) graph in 2S-AGCN~\citep{shi2019two} and a fixed graph without learnable parameters, respectively as an additional GCN module backbone in our network.
+In addition, we compare our DevLSTM with multi-scale temporal convolution network (MS-TCN)~\citep{chen2021channel}, commonly used as the temporal module in other recent works across the different GCN backbones.
+Table~\ref{2s_agcn_ablation} illustrates that the proposed DevLSTM module consistently outperforms MS-TCN with different GCN backbones by a large margin, indicating that our designed temporal module is effective in enhancing temporal modeling across various GCN backbones.
 An overview of adaptive graph convolution and fixed graph can be found in the supplementary material.